sambelltacq/ACQ400CSS_docker/README.md

 	First time setup might take a while. cs-studio may complain on first start .. see: [starting-first-workspace-step-by-step.pdf](starting-first-workspace-step-by-step.pdf)

-	if using static ip must delete any previous workspaces
+	if using static ip please delete any previous workspaces

 4) *BONUS* Install on path
 	```